meeeyuh/meeeyuh.github.io/_posts/2025-03-09-Redemption.md

 Something I really enjoy doing every Sunday evening is to plan out my week in my Obsidian daily log.
 (Again, that will one day have its own dedicated post also.)
 I don't stay too rigid in my scheduling - just noting any appointments or important dates to remember.
 Any meetings or what have you.
 Of course, I like to keep note of what I'm doing every day - and that includes my disc golf tournaments.

-Tonight, as I sat down and looked at my calendar, it came of no surprise that this is [[DGPT Waco Annual Charity Open|Waco]] week.
+Tonight, as I sat down and looked at my calendar, it came of no surprise that this is Waco week.

 I noted it down under Friday, Saturday, and Sunday, as expected.